moj-analytical-services/data-and-analytics-engineering-tech-radar/slides/2024_august/techniques/README.md

 - User Testing
   - More tools to get stakeholders to get more actively involved
   - Where does this process end and interactions with analytics engineers
+- Notifications
+  - More standardised practices and documentation for this
+  - When and where should these be used?
+Slack for failed DAGs, for example?